artisan-roaster-scope/artisan/_devices/phidgets.md

 * `ch` : the channel to be addressed (integer)
 * `min, max, l, pos` : values (integer)
 * `b` : bool value given as 0 (false) or 1 (true)
 * `sn` : optional hub serial number or hub serial number and hub port specifier separated by a colon like in `volt(0,6,560282)` or `volt(0,6,560282:2)`.
-Using a command actions, like in `volt(0,6)`, without specifying a hub serial number will attach to the first unattached module with the lowest serial number instead.
+Using a command actions, like in `volt(0,6)`, without specifying a hub serial number, will attach to the first yet unattached module connected to the hub with the lowest serial number instead.
+If just a port number is given as in `volt(0,6,:2)`, the yet unattached module connected to the given port (here 2) of the first hub with the lowest serial number is addressed.